ndsev/zserio/doc/ZserioJsonGuide.md

 Zserio supports encoding in JSON to have readable format allowing users convenient way of data inspection, e.g. for debugging purposes.
 This JSON encoding is described by this document.

+> Note that JSON debug string is available only when `-withTypeInfoCode` option is used.
+> Moreover in C++ it's available only when `-withReflectionCode` option is used.

 [Simple Example](#simple-example)

 [JSON Mapping](#json-mapping)